951 Ship Pond Rd, Plymouth, MA 02360, USA

 Owned By: Wildlands Trust

-This large wooded property features a 3-mile loop trail with rolling hills.
+Emery Preserve West is a 142-acre wooded property featuring a 3-mile loop trail with rolling hills.
 Another prime attraction is a clearing with a cluster of benches and picnic tables in the shade of a giant beech tree.

 For up-to-date information and real time trail conditions, visit wildlandstrust.org/trails